numspot/terraform-provider-numspot/docs/resources/vm.md

 - `bsu` (Attributes) Information about the BSU volume to create. (see [below for nested schema](#nestedatt--block_device_mappings--bsu))
 - `device_name` (String) The device name for the volume.
 For a root device, you must use `/dev/sda1`.
 For other volumes, you must use `/dev/sdX`, `/dev/sdXX`, `/dev/xvdX`, or `/dev/xvdXX` (where the first `X` is a letter between `b` and `z`, and the second `X` is a letter between `a` and `z`).
-- `no_device` (String) Removes the device which is included in the block device mapping of the OMI.
+- `no_device` (String) Removes the device which is included in the block device mapping of the Image.
 - `virtual_device_name` (String) The name of the virtual device (`ephemeralN`).

 <a id="nestedatt--block_device_mappings--bsu"></a>